itsabugitsnotafeature/ui-lame-brain/funfunfunction/README.md

 	Filter will then expect the CALLBACK to return either a TRUE or FALSE, to tell teh filter function weather that ITEM will be into the NEW-FILTERED-ARRAY.

+### MAP
+	It goes throug hhe array and transforms them.
+	MAP expects the callback function to return a transormed object.
+	This CALLBACL object, or return object, does not necessarily habe to be the subset of the existing object.
+It can be ANY object.